100DaysOfCloud/100DaysOfCloudIdeas/Projects/COM/COM04/COM04-AWS400.md

 ## Estimated time to complete

-- 30-45 minutes
+- 4-5 hours

 ## Tips

 - Use t2.micro instances for creating nodes to avoid unexpected charges.
-- To add more Manager or Worker node , It is not required to SSH into that Instance.
+- To add more manager or worker nodes, it is not required to SSH into the new instance.
+Utilize the "user data" functionality.
-- Open SSH port for only required machines in Securiy groups.
+- Only allow incoming SSH traffic in security groups for the instances that require it.